 HIV medications have been tremendously successful in keeping HIV-positive people healthy.
-They’re also great at stopping HIV infections.
+They’re also great at stopping new HIV infections.
 Here’s more information about both.

 What is PrEP?

 PrEP stands for pre-exposure prophylaxis.
 PrEP is an effective way to prevent HIV infection.
-Currently, there is one method of PrEP approved by the FDA – taking one Truvada pill every day.
+Currently, there is one method of PrEP approved by the FDA – taking one Truvada or Descovy pill every day.
 Studies (iPrEx study and iPrEx OLE study) show that PrEP can reduce the risk of getting infected with HIV by 92-99% when taken daily.

 Who is PrEP for?